 Venus and the Greek goddess Aphrodite are similar goddesses who share many duties, powers, and responsibilities.
 The link between Venus and the Aphrodite dates back to the Ancient Greek religion, where Aphrodite was revered as the goddess of love.

-Venus’ association with the Greek goddess Aphrodite is likely linked to her connection with Jupiter.
+Venus’ association with Aphrodite is likely tied to her connection with Jupiter.
 One temple to Venus was dedicated on August 18 or 19, the date of Jupiter’s festival called the Vinalia Rustica.
 She came to be seen as Jupiter’s daughter, and thus equated with his Greek counterpart’s daughter, Aphrodite.
 Venus had no myths of her own, and therefore took on those of Aphrodite and the various other goddesses with whom Aphrodite was associated.